LucaDeeken/inventoryApplication/README.md

 # Inventory Management App

 ## Overview
 This is a full-stack Inventory Management application built with Express and PostgreSQL and still under construction.
+I included a bit of Bootstrap, because I wanted to learn how it works.
 The app allows users to manage an inventory for a fictional store using categories (Elements), items, and item attributes.
 Users can create, read, update, and delete data across these entities.

 The project was built as part of a learning exercise focused on backend development, database design, and CRUD operations.